 If you do drive, or rent ("hire" they say here) a car, be aware of the Congestion Charge Zone for which you must pay a daily surcharge.
 It covers most of central London.
-See the CCZ link, or ask your car rental company.
+See map and the CCZ link, or ask your car rental company.

 Media & resources

 Attitude, BOYZ Magazine, GayTimes, Gay-to-Z, and QX Magazine have gay news, reviews, club and party updates, photos and listings.
 Boyz has day-by-day club event listings in print and online.
-The Pink News and The GayUK websites cover LGBT news of Britain, the US, and the world.
+Pink News and The GayUK websites cover LGBT news of Britain, the US, and the world.

 Ginger Beer is an online Lesbian guide to London.